Introduction

 Analytical procedures are the comparison of actual figures with the standard expectation that the auditor has developed.
 The two fundamental concepts that are applied is the ability to indicate potential misstatement and avail substantive evidence.
 Specific tests include computing the gross margin in the planning and completing stage and predicting the ending balance and making a comparison with the actual balance.

-The trial involving the information of balances is a procedure that focuses on final universal ledger balances for both financial performance statement and financial position.
-However, the main stress is directed to the balance sheet of a company.
-As such, these procedures are essential in establishing the monitory correctness of the account that they refer.
 However, the extent to which this procedure is applied depends on the results of the other tests since it is mainly focused on the closing balances.
 In the event, the other audit tests suggest that the standards of accounting have been highly violated then the test will be applicable to a large extent.
 The specific test includes confirming the customer balance for the firm debtors and making physical counts of the company inventory.

 Understanding of Significant Classes of Transactions

-Substantive test of transaction refers to the procedures that are aimed at testing dollar misstatement with a direct effect on financial statement balance correctness.
+Substantive test of transaction refers to the procedures that are aimed at testing dollar misstatements with a direct effect on financial statement balance correctness.
 As such, the substantive procedures are applied when evaluating whether the 6 transaction-associated audit intentions have been met for each class of item that is audited.
 Specific tests that can be applied include verification of records and summering the cash transaction receipts and sales value.
 Also, ensuring that sales transaction exists, and sales records for existing sales are recorded.

 Performing Walkthroughs

-The five audit tests that can be used are risk assessment, a test of controls, substantive tests of the transaction, analytical procedures and test of details of balances.
+The five audit tests that can be used are risk assessment, a test of controls, substantive tests of the transaction, analytical procedures and a test of details of balances.
 Risk assessment procedure refers to procedures that are performed collectively in order to have an understanding of the firm and their environments, including the internal controls, represent the auditor’s risk assessment procedure.
-The test is a procedure to evaluate the risk that may be caused by material misstatement in the financial statement.
-However, most of the procedures that are applied mainly concentrate on the internal control since it a predicting factor that will guide the auditor regarding the amount risk that may be associated with financial statements.
+The test is a procedure to evaluate the risk that may be caused by material misstatements in the financial statement.
+However, most of the procedures that are applied mainly concentrate on the internal control since it is a predicting factor that will guide the auditor regarding the amount of risk that may be associated with financial statements.

 Selecting Controls to Test